opral/monorepo/rfcs/001-foundational-architecture.md

 #### Proposal

-Be unopinionated where and in which format messages are stored to allow adoption of inlang among smaller projects.
-This directly leads to the configuration question: "How can inlang be unopinionated while requiring reading and writing to resources?".
+Be unopinionated where and in which format resources are stored and thereby ease adoption.
+Being unopinoated directly leads to the configuration question: "How can inlang be unopinionated while requiring reading and writing to resources?".

-### How is inlang configured?
+### 2. How is inlang configured?

-Using JavaScript as a configuration format would allow unopinionated workflows.
-Developers are empowered to adjust inlang, across every component, to their needs.
+Using JavaScript as a configuration format would allow unopinionated storing of resources.
 The read and write problem of resources could be solved by exposing `readResources` and `writeResources` as callbacks in a config file.
+Developers are empowered to adjust those functions, and more, to their needs.
 Furthermore, JavaScript as config solves two common config file annoyances.
 First, comments are supported, and type annotations via JSDoc/TypeScript enable autocomplete and type safety.

 **Flowchart of JS as config**